We look forward to talking with with you.

 Paid by mutual funds to 401(k) record-keeping firms to help subsidize record-keeping costs (i.e., keeping track of share ownership at the plan and participant account level, communicating fund information to participants, etc.)

 All of these forms of revenue sharing have as their source plan participants’ mutual fund investments.

 If your 401(k) profit sharing plan has a million dollars or more in assets, it may be eligible to receive these revenue sharing credits.
 So instead of fees going to an insurance company or payroll provider (or whoever is providing custodial and recordkeeping services) they go back to you, the Plan Sponsor.

 We’re here to help you reduce your retirement plan’s expenses.
-Contact us at [email protected], call at 949-223-8397 or submit our website contact form.
+Contact us for a complimentary review at [email protected], call at 949-223-8397 or submit our website contact form.